yannramusat/TPG/README.md

 # Transforming Property Graphs

-Declarative transformation of property graphs.
+Declarative property graph transformations.

 ## Prerequisites

 ### iBench

-We made iBench an optional dependency by providing the input data for each scenario under the folder `output-ibench-data`.
+We made iBench an optional dependency by providing input data for each scenario in the folder `output-ibench-data`.

 You can install iBench from our [fork](https://github.com/yannramusat/ibench).
-(We patched the build process.)
+(We patched the build process of the official [repository](https://github.com/RJMillerLab/ibench).)

 ### Neo4j Installation & Configuration